Sunny6889/tron-docker-main/metric_monitor/README.md

 # TRON Node Metrics Monitoring
 Starting from the GreatVoyage-4.5.1 (Tertullian) version, the node provides a series of interfaces compatible with the Prometheus protocol, allowing the node deployer to monitor the health status of the node more conveniently.

-Below, we provide a guide on using metrics to monitor the TRON node status.
+Below, we provide a quick-start guide on using metrics to monitor the TRON node status.
 Then, we list all available metrics.

 ## Prerequisites
 ### Docker